Squawk Box Europe

 Squawk Box Europe (from May 2011 to April 2025, billed on-screen as just Squawk Box) is a television business news programme on CNBC Europe, aired from 8 to 11 am CET (7 to 10 am WET) each weekday.
 It also airs on CNBC Asia between 3.00 p.m. and 6.00 p.m.
 Hong Kong / Singapore time (2.00 p.m. – 5.00 p.m. with DST), and in the United States on CNBC World at the respective time, 2:00 a.m. – 5:00 a.m., ET.
-The programme is co-anchored by Steve Sedgwick, Julianna Tatelbaum and Karen Tso.
+The programme is co-anchored by Steve Sedgwick, Karen Tso and Ben Boulos.
 Prior to June 2003, the programme ran for only two hours, between 7.00 and 9.00 UK time but later gained an hour from Today's Business.

 History

 Squawk Box Europe was in existence prior to CNBC Europe's merger with European Business News.
 Like the current version, the original version took viewers to the opening of the European markets.
 This version was hosted by Nigel Roberts.
 After the merger, it was replaced by Europe Today for more than a year before being revived in 1999.
 The programme was originally known by the fuller title of CNBC Europe Squawk Box until it was relaunched in September 2004 as part of a wider relaunch of all of CNBC Europe's programming.
 From this point it used titles and graphics inspired by (but unlike the previously set, not directly derived from) CNBC US' look at the time and the show's theme music was an edited version of its US' counterpart's theme music used between 2003 and 2005.

 On 1 December 2008, Squawk Box Europe was relaunched with a new look, logo, and music.
 The programme became more similar to the US version but the new look was designed especially for Squawk Box Europe.
 Louisa Bojesen and Steve Sedgwick, previously reporters, were promoted to full co-presenters of the programme at this point, and the "News Update" segments, which had been axed by CNBC Europe some years previously, returned.

 On 1 March 2010, Squawk Box Europe, along with the rest of CNBC Europe's programmes, realigned its graphics (and title) with those of CNBC U.S. Bojesen left the programme in April 2010 to join European Closing Bell, and was replaced by Anna Edwards, but she left the network at the end of 2011 and was subsequently replaced by Karen Tso (formerly of CNBC Asia).